Grkila/Adaptive-Gripper-with-Micro-Vibration-Based-Slip-Detection/README.md

 ### Mechanical Design

 The parallel gripper uses a rack and pinion mechanism for linear motion transformation.
 One finger is active (moving) while the other is passive (stationary) with the integrated sensor element.

+**Note:** The mechanical design of the gripper is based on the open-source "Robot-manipulator" project by AnnaW21 [7], with significant modifications to integrate the custom sensor element and optimize it for the specific requirements of this project.

 ![Gripper Assembly](docs/images/Slika_2.10_no_description.png)